Doctor Google, the arch enemy of any good GP, often unfairly blames thyroid problems for common health issues.

 Your thyroid is an interesting little fellow.
-It’s the butterfly shaped gland in your neck, just below your Adam’s apple.
+It’s the butterfly-shaped gland in your neck, just below your Adam’s apple.
 The ‘wings’ of the thyroid wrap around your windpipe.

 Its job is to regulate your metabolism.
-It does this by releasing thyroid hormones that are carried to every cell in your body.
+Your thyroid does this by releasing hormones carried to every cell in your body.

 Hyperthyroidism symptoms include:

-- weight loss
+- weight loss;

-- sensitivity to heat
+- sensitivity to heat;

-- heart palpitations
+- heart palpitations;

 Hypothyroidism symptoms include:

-- weight gain
+- weight gain;

-- sensitivity to the cold
+- sensitivity to the cold;

-- dry skin
+- dry skin;

-Exhibiting these symptoms doesn’t mean you have either disease – contrary to what many wellness bloggers, Instagram health influencers and Doctor Google might have you believe.
+Exhibiting these symptoms doesn’t mean you have either disease – contrary to what many wellness bloggers, Instagram health influencers, and Doctor Google might have you believe.

 My guess is ten times this amount of women experience weight gain, dry skin or constipation throughout life.

 Too much or too little iodine can be the culprit.
 The thyroid uses iodine to make thyroid hormones.

-Secreted from the pituitary gland, TSH stimulates your thyroid to produce hormones.
-Low blood levels of TSH may suggest your thyroid is producing too much hormone by itself.
+Secreted from the pituitary gland, TSH stimulates your thyroid to produce hormones, and low blood levels of TSH may suggest your thyroid is making too much hormone.

 Treatment methods vary depending on the cause and severity of the disease.
 They include anti-thyroid drugs, radioactive iodine therapy (yes, it’s perfectly safe) or, in extreme cases, surgery.